susom/database-goodies/README.md

 * Some basic ETL capabilities for moving data around efficiently between databases
 * Database health checks for Vert.x based servers

-In the future I plan to add expand the ETL functionality, add reporting and analytics, and add an EAV model, among other things.
+In the future I plan to expand the ETL functionality, add reporting and analytics, and add an EAV model, among other things.

 ### Getting Started